Playing Rules

 5. Goalkeeper changes may occur only at the beginning of the shootout and as long as the new goalkeeper was a player on the field at the end of the overtime period.

 6. Each team has a total of five (5) shots.
 Teams will alternate after each shot.
 Each shot shall follow the procedure for a penalty kick as outlined above.
-In co-rec play, the order of the shooters for each team must alternate gender.
+In co-ed play, the order of the shooters for each team must alternate gender.
 Either a male or female may kick first.

 7. If the score remains tied following the first five (5) shots by each team, a sudden victory shootout will occur in which the game is won if, after ANY equal number of shots, the tie is broken.

 8. During the sudden victory shootout, teams must supply shooters different from their first three shooters.
 All eligible players –those on the field at the end of the overtime period — must be a shooter in the shootout before any player may shoot again.
-In co-rec play, the alternating of genders must continue with the 4th shooter being the same gender as the 2nd shooter, and so on.
+In co-ed play, the alternating of genders must continue with the 4th shooter being the same gender as the 2nd shooter, and so on.
 Teams will continue to alternate shots as initially determined.

-9. In the event that a team is playing a person-down due to ejection or injury and is not permitted by rule to replace the player or, if permitted, has no available eligible substitutes, the vacant place in the shootout order shall be last available (#7 in men’s and women’s or #8 in co-rec).
+9. In the event that a team is playing a person-down due to ejection or injury and is not permitted by rule to replace the player or, if permitted, has no available eligible substitutes, the vacant place in the shootout order shall be last available (#7 in men’s and women’s or #8 in co-ed).
 The vacant place shall be recorded as a missed shot for that round.
-No player who has previously participated in the shootout shall shoot again until round 8 (men’s and women’s) or round 9 (co-rec).
+No player who has previously participated in the shootout shall shoot again until round 8 (men’s and women’s) or round 9 (co-ed).

 VIII.
 SPORTING BEHAVIOR